Teacher Training in Mindful Self-Compassion

 by Christine Braehler, Steven D. Hickman, and Christopher Germer

-- Att lära ut Mindful Self-compassion: En guide för professionella (Natur och Kultur april 2020) or in English Teaching the Mindful Self-Compassion Program for Professionals by Kristin Neff and Christopher Germer (available to purchase from August 15, 2019)
+- Att lära ut mindful self-compassion: En guide för dig smolder 8-veckorsprogrammet.
+Christopher Germer och Kristin Neff, Natur & Kultur 2020 or in English Teaching the Mindful Self-Compassion Program for Professionals by Kristin Neff and Christopher Germer

 - Wisdom and Compassion in Psychotherapy by Christopher Germer and Ronald Siegel